 Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
 Rather, industrial hemp is regulated by the federal Department of Agriculture and the California Department of Food and Agriculture.

-Thus, if a veterinarian administers, dispenses, furnishes, recommends, or discusses the use of industrial hemp on an animal patient, the veterinarian would not be subject to the statutory provisions regarding cannabis but would be subject to the provisions of the Veterinary Medicine Practice Act applicable to diagnosing, prescribing, or administering a drug, medicine, appliance, application, or treatment of whatever nature for the prevention, cure, or relief of a wound, fracture, bodily injury, or disease of animals.
-Industrial hemp is not tested or regulated in the same manner as cannabis, so the veterinarian should use caution when administering, dispensing, furnishing, recommending, or discussing industrial hemp and ensure the product to be used is industrial hemp and not cannabis.
+Further, the federal Food and Drug Administration has not approved the use of industrial hemp products for treatment in animals.
+Thus, if a veterinarian administers, dispenses, furnishes, recommends, or discusses the use of industrial hemp in an animal patient, the veterinarian would not be subject to the statutory provisions regarding cannabis but would be subject to the provisions of the Veterinary Medicine Practice Act applicable to diagnosing, prescribing, or administering a drug, medicine, appliance, application, or treatment of whatever nature for the prevention, cure, or relief of a wound, fracture, bodily injury, or disease of animals.
+In addition, a veterinarian who manufactures, markets, or sells drugs not approved by the FDA is in violation of federal law.